 James Morrow Jr., Regents Professor; Ph.D., University of Colorado.
 Research and measurement.

-Jerry Thomas, Professor; Ed.D., University of Alabama.
+Jerry R. Thomas, Professor and Dean of the College of Education; Ed.D., University of Alabama.
 Motor development.

-Katherine Thomas, Associate Professor; Ph.D., Louisiana State University.
-Motor development.
+Katherine T. Thomas, Associate Professor; Ph.D., Louisiana State University.
+Motor development and pedagogy.

 Jakob Vingren, Associate Professor; Ph.D., University of Connecticut.
 Physiology of resistance exercise related to hormones, nutrition, health and performance.